Josverl/micropython-stubs/README.md

 The stubs are used by 3 components.

- 1. **pylint**
+ 1. pylint
- 2. the VSCode Autocompletion service
+ 2. the VSCode Pylance Language Server
- 3. the VSCode Analysis server
+  3. the VSCode Python add-in

 These 3 tools work together to provide code completion/prediction, type checking and all the other good things.
 For this the order in which these tools use  the stub folders is significant, and best results are when they use the same order.